corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 Use this representation to create the vault-named queries in the next section.

-## How to Create and Register a Vault-Named Query
+## Creating and Registering a Vault-Named Query

 Registration means the query is stored on sandbox creation time and can be executed later on.